paigetomkins/ICR-PoeticMetaphorAnalysis/README.md

 ###5.
 Use a pre-trained statistical-based machine learning model and cosine similarity to further detect metaphor in the selected sentences

-Before calculating the cosine similarity, I first needed to create a threshold at which a phrase is considered a metaphor; I plan to do this in a similar way to how Shutova (2016) did it in their research.
+Before calculating the cosine similarity, I first need to create a threshold at which a phrase is considered a metaphor; I plan to do this in a similar way to how Shutova (2016) did it in their research.
 I plan to use a small collection of phrases that have been manually annotated for whether they are metaphorical or literal, and then calculate the cosine similarity between the two parts of the metaphor (e.g., two nouns, a noun and a verb, etc.).
 By averaging those numbers, it is possible to create a threshold for what cosine value would classify a certain phrase as a metaphor, and thus discard the phrases that exceeded that threshold as likely being literal.
-For the manually annotated datasets, I am planning to use the dataset created by Mohammed et al (2016), in which verb-noun pairs were gathered from WordNet, a large database of English words maintain9xed by Princeton University, and annotated for metaphoricity by annotators from a crowdsourcing platform.
+For the manually annotated datasets, I am planning to use the dataset created by Mohammed et al (2016), in which verb-noun pairs were gathered from WordNet, a large database of English words maintained by Princeton University, and annotated for metaphoricity by annotators from a crowdsourcing platform.
 Only the tagged pairs that reached 70% or higher agreement across annotators were used in the final set.
 I also plan to use the Tsvetkov et al (2014) dataset of noun-adjective pairs .
 I chose both of these datasets because they each look at different word pairs (noun-adjective vs noun-verb), they include literal phrases in addition to metaphorical ones, and because they focus simply on annotating and identifying metaphors rather than interpreting them like other researchers (Zayed et al, 2020).

 ###6.
 Generating a plot

 Finally, after using the various aforementioned methods to find the metaphors in the poetry corpus, I plan to generate a plot comparing the different numbers of metaphors found across different time periods (or whatever the final variables are).
 The X-axis will be a measure across time, presumably measured in decades; the Y-axis will be a measure of the number of metaphors present in the poems of that year within the corpus.
 I plan to use matplotlib in Python to create my plot; Seaborn was another option, but I opted for matplotlib since it works particularly well for basic visualizations like the one I will be making and is more compatible with the other libraries I am familiar with (Sial et al, 2021).

 ##"Results":